 - Burns to the face.

 The prevention of smoke injury is largely the prevention of fire but, if it does occur, then early warning is necessary.
 Smoke detectors save lives.
-An American study showed an 80% drop in fire related morbidity and mortality in a high-risk area, However, alarms only work if an effective battery is in situ and many people are lax about checking this.
+An American study showed an 80% drop in fire-related morbidity and mortality in a high-risk area, However, alarms only work if an effective battery is in situ and many people are lax about checking this.
 Even those less likely to respond so swiftly to an alarm, like the very young, the elderly, the infirm and those intoxicated by drugs or alcohol, may benefit.
 Programmes to give away smoke alarms have not been randomised and American experience suggests that the batteries are not kept in order.
-One study suggests that the use of an alarm which plays a recording of the parent's voice is more likely to wake a child than a conventional residential tone smoke alarm.
 Initiatives to increase the uptake of alarms, such as incorporating them into child surveillance programmes, require further evaluation.
 Alarms which have a low 'nuisance' level (eg, which do not sound unnecessarily) seem to provide the most effective prevention.

 The choice of household furnishings is important in terms of risk of emission of toxic gases on burning as well as combustibility.
 There are relevant laws about materials that may be used in the manufacture of furniture.